Rehearse Your Future

 – A. K. Mozumdar

-Take time during the day to imagine high spiritual ideals.
+Take time during the day to imagine the highest spiritual ideals.
 Imagine living the perfect life in a perfect state of mind.
 Imagine living every moment as the Spirit wants you to live.
 Imagine contacting the very source of all divinity.
 Imagine yourself in a humble and receptive state of mind, one that trusts completely in the unconditional love, infinite wisdom, and divine goodness of God.
 Imagine yourself in the presence of God.